-3.4 TLS Certificate Installation
+4.6 TLS Certificate Installation

-Instead of using the pre-installed self-signed TLS Certificate, users should upload their own TLS Certificate for AS-GARD.
-This will avoid browser warnings when navigating to your Analysis Cockpit's web interface.
+Instead of using the pre-installed self-signed TLS Certificate, users can upload their own TLS Certificate for ASGARD.

 In order to achieve the best possible compatibility with the most common browsers, we recommend using the system's FQDN in both fields Common Name AND Hostnames.